Jdavidrozo/390_DevTeam_7/README.md

 # 390_DevTeam_7
+FindMyTutor is a tool for Saint Xavier Students to have easy access to a mentor/tutor for their courses.
 Programing project for CMPSC 390.